mcpython4-coding/Documentation/mcpython/entity/Entity.md

             :param kwargs: kwargs to send to the constructor
             :return: the created entity
             todo: make added to world
-            for moder: use this rather than raw constructor
+            for moder: use this rather than raw constructor as it is the more "safe" way of doing it

         function __init__(self, dimension=None)